opencounter/zoning/README.md

 ## Configuration

-In order to interact with the ZoningAPI, please specify the auth token in an initializer:
+In order to interact with the Zoning, please specify the auth token in an initializer:

 **These fields are required.**

     # config/initializers/zoning_api.rb
-    ZoningAPI.configure do |config|
+    Zoning.configure do |config|
     	config.api_token = ENV['ZONING_API_TOKEN']
     end